Lawsuit calls for full public view of executions in Virginia

 Gray was convicted of killing a Richmond family of four, slashing their throats and setting their home on fire after they left their front door open while getting ready for a New Year’s Day party in 2006.

-One inmate has been executed in Virginia under the new protocol, William Morva, in July 2017.
-Morva killed a hospital security guard and a sheriff’s deputy after escaping from custody in 2006.
+One inmate was executed in Virginia under the new protocol in July 2017.

-During Morva’s execution, witnesses were not able to see him enter the death chamber so it was unclear when the process began.

 Virginia has executed 113 inmates since 1976, when the U.S. Supreme Court reinstated the death penalty.
-The state now has just two inmates remaining on death row.
-No execution dates have been scheduled.